Preventing Falls In Older Adults

 Falls are the single largest cause of death and injuries in older Americans.
 Around 33% of the elderly fall at least once per year, and these falls result in over 2 million visits to the emergency room.
 Falls are the most common cause of traumatic brain injuries in older adults, and they may also cause other severe injuries, such as fractures of the hip, that can have extremely negative impacts on quality of life—and on our economy in general.
-The direct cost of falls to society was around $30 billion in 2010.

 As daunting as these statistics are, they don’t take into account the psychological effects of a fall.
 Seniors who fall can become more afraid of falling, and this fear can reduce their quality of life and their ability to exercise properly.
-Reduced physical activity can then lead to a vicious cycle in which a older person’s physical condition deteriorates, increasing the risk of falling even more, and further curtailing the victim’s independence and quality of life.
+Reduced physical activity can then lead to a vicious cycle in which an older person’s physical condition deteriorates, increasing the risk of falling even more, and further curtailing the victim’s independence and quality of life.
 For these reasons and others, fall prevention is an essential component of senior care.

 Myths About Falls and the Elderly